 - Aluminum clad wood windows are beautiful and long lasting but are more expensive and harder to find.

 - Fiberglass windows generally perform the best but are rather expensive.

 3).
 Insulation Value

 We do NOT recommend single pane windows to be used in Tiny House RVs.
-In most cases low-e double pane windows will be enough of an insulator for your windows, but in extreme weather destinations (such as Alaska), triple pane is worth the extra cost.
+In most cases low-e double pane windows will be enough of an insulator for your windows.

 4).
 Tempered glass

 Any structure that is traveling down the road should have tempered glass windows.
 We also recommend shutters (or a protective piece of plywood) be attached on the windows on the tongue side of your trailer.